 Diversifying Faculty Fellowship, $56,000 ($14k/year), State of Illinois, 2012-2014

 Grace Holt Memorial Award, $1,000.
 UIC, 2013

 Coupet, J. (2018).
 Exploring the Link Between Government Funding and Nonprofit Efficiency.
-Nonprofit Management and Leadership, Forthcoming
+Nonprofit Management and Leadership, 29(1).

 Coupet, J. & McWilliams, A. (2017).
-Integrating Organizational Economics and Resource Dependence Theory to Explain the Persistence of Quasi-Markets, Administrative Science, 7(3), 29.
+Integrating Organizational Economics and Resource Dependence Theory to Explain the Persistence of Quasi-Markets, Administrative Sciences, 7(3), 29.